sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

 tasks to execute: everything is waiting to be told what tasks to perform next.

 Every executable must have at least two phases, `Initialization` and `Exit`.
-The next phase is decided by the static member function `determine_next_phase` in the metavariables.
-Currently this function has access to the phase that is ending, and also the global cache.
-In the future we will add support for receiving data from various components to allow for more complex decision making.
-Here is an example of a `determine_next_phase` function and the `Phase` enum class:
+The next phase is decided by the member function Parallel::Main<Metavariables>::execute_next_phase.
+Usually the next phase is determined from the `default_phase_order` provided by the metavariables.
+If more complex decision making is desired, various components can send data to Parallel::Main via the PhaseControl infrastructure.
+This allows the next Phase to be determined dynamically.
+Here is an example of a `default_phase_order` member variable:
-\snippet Test_AlgorithmCore.cpp determine_next_phase_example
+\snippet LinearSolverAlgorithmTestHelpers.hpp default_phase_order_array

-In contrast, an evolution executable might have phases `Initialization`, `SetInitialData`, `Evolve`, and `Exit`, but have a similar `switch` or `if-else` logic in the `determine_next_phase` function.
+In contrast, an evolution executable might have phases `Initialization`, `SetInitialData`, `Evolve`, and `Exit`.
 The first phase that is entered is always `Initialization`.
 During the `Initialization` phase the `Parallel::GlobalCache` is created, all (node)group components are created, and empty array and singleton components are created.
 Next, the function